mondo-project/mondo-integration/README.md

 Getting started
 ---------------

 We recommend to use Eclipse Modeling (Luna or later).

+* Go to the [MONDO updates](http://mondo-project.github.io/mondo-updates/) site and install the fix for SNI updates.
-To start with, import all `uk.ac.york.mondo.integration.*` projects from this repository.
+* Import all `uk.ac.york.mondo.integration.*` projects from this repository.

 ### Artemis dependencies